PortSwigger/BChecks/README.md

 BChecks for specific vulnerability classes as opposed to discrete vulnerabilities.

 ### Other
-Other BChecks doing all the wonderful things which aren't vulnerability related
+Other BChecks doing all the wonderful things which we didn't imagine

 ## Documentation and Blogs
 If you click the ?
 Icon in the top right of the BChecks sub tab in the Extensions tab you will be linked to the documentation.